vmpartner/mysql-buckup/README.md

 # mysql-buckup
-Automatic backup mysql db to ftp server with light image and simple use 🌂
+Automatic/periodic cron backup MySQL DB to FTP server by lightweight docker image with simple settings 🌂

 ## Description
 This image making automatic backup from any mysql host to ftp server by mysqldump and curl utils.